Ali-Haider-Sherazi/portfolio-website-Sample/README.md

 # portfolio-website-Sample
-It is a sample of the portfolio app
+It is a sample of the portfolio website in HTML and CSS